What is it?

 - Pain relieving medicine given in using a PCA/NCA is a safe way of offering pain management.

-- Your child will be checked at least hourly by the nurse and/or doctor.
+- Your child will be checked regularly by the nurse and/or doctor.